 SINGAPORE - President Halimah Yacob has appointed a member and an alternate member to the Council of Presidential Advisers (CPA).

-Singtel group chief executive Chua Sock Koong, who was an alternate member, was made a member on Tuesday (June 2).
+Bank of Singapore chief executive Bahren Shaari, who was an alternate member, was made a member on Jan 2.

-The council consists of eight members and two alternate members, who are appointed by the President or nominated by the Prime Minister, the Chief Justice and the chairman of the Public Service Commission (PSC).
+The council consists of eight members and two alternate members, who are appointed by the President or nominated by the Prime Minister, the Chief Justice and the Chairman of the Public Service Commission.

-The CPA is chaired by Mr Eddie Teo, who was PSC chairman until he retired in 2018.
-He was reappointed chairman on Tuesday, together with former Keppel Corp executive chairman Lim Chee Onn, who was reappointed as a member.
+The CPA is currently chaired by Mr Eddie Teo, who was the PSC chairman until he retired in 2018.

 Its other members include former Cabinet minister S. Dhanabalan, former managing partner of accounting firm Deloitte & Touche Po'ad Shaik Abu Bakar Mattar, retired Supreme Court judge Goh Joon Seng, former Keppel Corp chairman Lim Chee Onn, former Singapore Airlines chairman Stephen Lee Ching Yen and founder, chairman and chief executive of Ho Bee Group Chua Thian Poh.

 The second alternate member is Ms Chua Sock Koong, who is Singtel's group chief executive.

 Correction note: This article has been edited for accuracy.